 Have you ever walked into someone’s house that just feels clean?

-The toys are put away, everything seems to have a place, and the kitchen isn’t overflowing with dishes, and you can’t find piles of laundry anywhere you look.
+The toys are put away, everything seems to have a place, the kitchen isn’t overflowing with dishes, and you can’t find piles of laundry anywhere you look.

 It feels peaceful, calm, and just plain nice, right?